erfianugrah/image-resizer-2/docs/AUTHENTICATION.md

 1. **Cloudflare's Origin-Auth** (recommended)
 2. **Custom Authentication** (alternative implementation)

+> **Note**: The authentication system operates asynchronously, especially for AWS S3/GCS authentication which requires async request signing.
+All authentication operations return Promises that must be awaited when used in async contexts.

 ## Cloudflare Origin-Auth

 This is the recommended approach for accessing authenticated origins, providing better performance and compatibility with Cloudflare's infrastructure.